Website icon Xpert.Digital

 Kennert's analysis neglects crucial characteristics of the current crisis:

-• Climate change as a systemic threat: The combination of arms buildup and the climate crisis leads to a “more dangerous situation than during the height of the Cold War”
+• Climate change as a systemic threat: The combination of rearmament and the climate crisis is leading to a “more dangerous situation than at the height of the Cold War”

-• New forms of warfare: Cyberwar, disinformation and hybrid threats require different stability mechanisms than traditional hegemonic orders
+• New forms of warfare: Cyber warfare, disinformation, and hybrid threats require different stability mechanisms than classical hegemonic orders.

 Matthias Kennert's article offers a fundamentally accurate analysis of the current instability and correctly identifies the characteristics of a hegemonic transformation phase.
 His historical parallels and diagnosis of multipolar instability are confirmed by current data.

-However, the one-sided preference for hegemonic orders neglects both the problematic nature of historical hegemonies and the potential of new multipolar institutions.
-The current global situation is more complex than the binary "hegemony vs. multipolarity" schema suggests.
+However, the one-sided preference for hegemonic orders neglects both the problems of historical hegemonies and the potential of new multipolar institutions.
+The current world situation is more complex than the binary scheme of "hegemony vs. multipolarity" suggests.

-The fragile global situation in 2024/25 confirms Kennert's diagnosis of instability, but refutes his normative conclusion: Instead of a return to the hegemonic order, innovative institutional arrangements are needed that take into account both the realities of multipolar power distribution and the requirements of global cooperation in addressing climate change, pandemics, and other cross-border challenges.
+The fragile global situation of 2024/25 confirms Kennert's diagnosis of instability, but refutes his normative conclusion: Instead of a return to the hegemonic order, innovative institutional arrangements are needed that take into account both the realities of multipolar power distribution and the requirements of global cooperation in the face of climate change, pandemics and other cross-border challenges.

 Advice - planning - implementation